 Time change: 7 tips to cope with it better

 Time change is a reality we have to deal with in Quebec.
-Turning the clock forward or backward by one hour may seem trivial, but we must still be aware that it can have an impact on our fatigue level in the days following the time change.
+Turning the clock forward or backward by one hour may seem trivial, but we must still be aware that it can impact our fatigue level in the days following the time change.
 Learn about 7 tips that will help you cope with it better to avoid its effects on your daily life.

 Tips to ease into the time change

 It is important to know that the fall time change is generally easier for our body since it follows more closely with the cycles of our natural biological clock.
-Nevertheless, some people, especially young children, the elderly, and people with health problems, are more at risk of feeling the effects of the time change, whether it is in the spring or the fall.
+Nevertheless, some people, especially young children, the elderly, and people with health problems, are more at risk of feeling the effects of the time change, whether in the spring or the fall.

 Here are 7 tips for everyone to prevent fatigue associated with the time change and cope better with these times of the year.